fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

    10. Register the Relying Party Component within the CIEid Digital Identity Federation ecosystem (for PID issuance) and, if required, within the IT-Wallet ecosystem (for (Q)EAA issuance).
    11. For PID issuance, authenticate Users with LoA High using national Digital Identity Providers.
    12. For (Q)EAA issuance requiring authentication, verify a valid PID from the User's Wallet Instance via `OpenID4VP`_.
-   13. Implement proper procedures for the entire Digital Credential lifecycle as detailed in Section :ref:`Digital Credential Lifecycle`.
+   13. Implement proper procedures for the entire Digital Credential lifecycle as detailed in Section :ref:`credential-revocation:Digital Credential Lifecycle`.

    For the Frontend Component (if implemented):